Miss E Fealey Reception Class Teacher

 Miss R Marsh Reception Class Teaching Assistant (Monday – Wednesday)

-We hope that you are all keeping safe and well and enjoying your time together, best you can.
+We hope that you are all continuing to be safe and well and enjoying the time together.

 Can you and your children find out about VE Day and why we are celebrating it this week?